aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 FonB can be installed on any standard x86/x86_64 based hardware system.
 Operating System and Browser specific requirements are as under:
 <a name="osrequirements"/>
 ####2.1.
 OS Requirements
+FonB has currently been tested on Ubuntu 12.04, 12.10, 13.04, CentOS 6.2, 6.3, 6.4.

+The application is expected to run on other versions too however, it will be confirmed once tested.

 <a name="asteriskversion"/>
 ####2.2.
 Asterisk Version Support
+FonB has been tested on Asterisk 1.8, 10 and 11.
+It may work on other versions however it will be confirmed once tested.

 <a name="browserrequirement"/>
 ####2.3.
 Browser Requirement
 Mozilla Firefox 6, Mozilla Firefox 5, Google Chrome 14, Safari 5, Opera 11